solarphase/app/README.md

 This script copies all necessary third-party components into the project.

-### bin/force-database
+### bin/setup-database

-This script forcefully recreates the database and populates it with example some example data.
+This script forcefully recreates the database and populates it with data to get the website up-and-running.

 ### bin/www